volkantas/dockerize-i18n-angular/README.md

 # DockerizeI18nAngular

+This is a starter applicaton for multilingual angular project.

+Details:
-* Easy to use for HTML and Typescript
+* Easy to use on both side HTML and Typescript
 * Easy to generate & merge i18n files .xlf format | `npm run generate-i18n`
-* Generated .xlf files are located in 'locale' folder
 * Multiple build for different languages | `npm run i18n-build`
-* Docker support, build on ngnix server | `docker-compose up`
+* Docker support, nginx using for server | `docker-compose up`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.